vaskocuturilo/Regions-Service/README.md

 - Will be adding a one-time password.
 - Will be adding docker-compose :heavy_check_mark:
 - Will be adding unit tests. :heavy_check_mark:
 - Will be fixing Germany country.
 - Will be fixing British country. :heavy_check_mark:
 - Will be adding functionality for deployment to AWS.
 - Will be adding React or Angular frameworks.
-- Will be adding functionality for search diplomatic plates.
+- Will be adding functionality for search diplomatic plates. :heavy_check_mark:
 - Will be adding UI (diplomatic field) :heavy_check_mark:
 - Will be adding UI automation scripts :heavy_check_mark: